SimpleEnigma88/FullStack-Knowledge-Base/Angular-Getting-Started.md

 Server will run the SPA app in the browers at address:
 `http://localhost:4200/`
 The server will auto update any changes you make to the app, just like VSC Go Live ext.

+##### Editing the Frist App
+This was just a demostration of how the features of Angular can enact live changes to the browser window.
+Not too sure what you're looking at, but still a good demo.

+##### The Course Structure
+1. The Basics
+2. Components and Databinding
+3. Directives
+4. Services & Dependency Injection
+5. Routing
+6. Observables
+7. Forms
+8. Pipes
+9. Http
+10. Authentication
+11. Optimizations & NgModules
+12. Deployment
+13. Animations and Testing
+14. Real Project

+#
+#
+#
+#
+#
+#
+#
+#
+#
+#
+#